-The Model Partitioning operator performs black-box transformations splitting a given model into head (1st half partition) and tail (2nd half partition) sub-models at a partition point such that the two sub-models, when feeding the output of the head into the input of the tail, produces the same output as the original model.
-While in some studies~\cite{choi2018deep,cohen2020lightweight}, the partitioning point is chosen heuristically, in the majority of studies performing Model Partitioning (~\cite{eshratifar2019jointdnn,jeong2018computation,kang2017neurosurgeon,li2018auto,zeng2019boomerang,pagliari2020crime,dong2021joint,yang2023adaptive,mohammed2020distributed,liang2023dnn,hu2019dynamic}), various factors like computational load, network cost, energy consumption, input data sizes and/or privacy risk are evaluated for each of the partitioning points of the DNN models during deployment across the Edge AI environment to inform the selection.
-There is no generalized optimal partition point, as it varies for models with different architectures~\cite{matsubara2022split}.
-Therefore, in our study, we simplified our approach by considering equal-size (MB) partitioning to do a fair evaluation of each of the subjects considered in our study.
+As explained in Section~\ref{sec:Model Partitioning}, the Model Partitioning operator performs black-box transformations splitting a given model into head (1st half Partition) and tail (2nd half Partition) sub-models at a Partition point such that the two sub-models, when feeding the output of the head into the input of the tail, produces the same output as the original model.
+While in some studies~\cite{choi2018deep,cohen2020lightweight}, the Partitioning point is chosen heuristically, in the majority of studies performing Model Partitioning~\cite{eshratifar2019jointdnn,jeong2018computation,kang2017neurosurgeon,li2018auto,zeng2019boomerang,pagliari2020crime,dong2021joint,yang2023adaptive,mohammed2020distributed,liang2023dnn,hu2019dynamic}, various factors like computational load, network cost, energy consumption, input data sizes and/or privacy risk are evaluated for each of the Partitioning points of the DNN models during deployment across the Edge AI environment to inform the selection.
+There is no generalized optimal Partition point, as it varies for models with different architectures~\cite{matsubara2022split}.
+Therefore, in our study, we simplified our approach by considering equal-size (MB) Partitioning to do a fair evaluation of each of the subjects considered in our study.

-Many of the CV models (i.e., AlexNet, VGG 11/16/19, DenseNet, ViT, NiN, ResNet 18/34/50/56, GoogLeNet, AgeNet, GenderNet, Inception-v3, BNNs, eBNNs) considered in previous studies~\cite{yang2023adaptive,dong2021joint,mohammed2020distributed,kang2017neurosurgeon,liang2023dnn,hu2019dynamic,jeong2018computation,pagliari2020crime,li2018auto,zhou2019distributing,choi2018deep,eshratifar2019jointdnn,teerapittayanon2017distributed,zeng2019boomerang,laskaridis2020spinn} for model partitioning based on black box transformations have weak accuracy performance and model complexity within reach of resource-constrained mobile tiers.
-However, in our study, more accurate and complex state-of-the-art CV models are considered (such as Wide ResNet-101, ResNext-101, FCN, and DUC) to analyze the latency vs accuracy trade-off in an Edge AI environment with heterogeneous MEC tiers.
+Many of the CV models (i.e., AlexNet, VGG 11/16/19, DenseNet, ViT, NiN, ResNet 18/34/50/56, GoogLeNet, AgeNet, GenderNet, Inception-v3, BNNs, eBNNs) considered in previous studies~\cite{yang2023adaptive,dong2021joint,mohammed2020distributed,kang2017neurosurgeon,liang2023dnn,hu2019dynamic,jeong2018computation,pagliari2020crime,li2018auto,zhou2019distributing,choi2018deep,eshratifar2019jointdnn,teerapittayanon2017distributed,zeng2019boomerang,laskaridis2020spinn} for model Partitioning based on black-box transformations have weak accuracy performance and model complexity within reach of resource-constrained Mobile tiers.
+However, in our study, more accurate and complex state-of-the-art CV models are considered (such as Wide ResNet-101, ResNext-101, FCN, and DUC) to analyze the latency vs accuracy trade-off in an Edge AI environment with heterogeneous Mobile, Edge, and Cloud tiers.